cgio/invade_keepass/README.md

 * **Chad Gosselin** - [https://github.com/cgio](https://github.com/cgio)

 ## License
 This project is licensed under the MIT License.
 See [LICENSE.md](LICENSE.md) for details.
+This project is for educational purposes only.
+Use at your own risk.